Home / Services / Interventions

 Therapy for thoughts, feelings & behaviors

 Psychotherapy is a general term for the treatment of a client's mental health challenges by working with a licensed Clinical Social Worker, Marriage & Family Therapist, or other mental health clinician.
 During psychotherapy, a client learns about their feelings, thoughts, and behaviors, and how to better cope and respond to life's challenges.
-Its purpose is the exploration of thoughts, feelings, and behavior for the purpose of problem-solving or achieving the most optimal levels of functioning.

 Modalities used by OTTP clinicians